-Grade 1 (and Retained Kindergarteners)

-Mathematics Equal to or less than Level 2 on the end of year Discovery Education Early Skills Mathematics Assessment for Grade K. Reading Equal to or less than Level 2 on the end of year Discovery Education Early Skills Reading Assessment for Grade K. Grade 2 Mathematics Equal to or less than Level 2 on the end of year Discovery Education Early Skills Mathematics Walliematics Assessment for Grade 1.
-Reading Equal to or less than 30 th Level 2 on end of year Discovery Education Early Skills Reading Assessment for Grade 1.
-Science F in Elementary Science for Grade 1.
-Grade 3 Mathematics Equal to or less than Level 2 on the end of year Discovery Education Mathematics Benchmark Assessment for Grade 2.
-Reading Equal to or less than Level 2 on end of year Discovery Education Early Skills Reading Assessment for Grade 2.
-Science F in Elementary Science for Grade 2.
-Grade 4 Mathematics Reading Less than Level 3 on FCAT 2.0 Mathematics for Grade 3.
-Less than Level 3 on FCAT 2.0 Reading for Grade 3.
-Science F in Elementary Science for Grade 3.
-Grade 5 Mathematics Less than Level 3 on FCAT 2.0 Mathematics for Grade 4.
-Reading Less than Level 3 on FCAT 2.0 Reading for Grade 4.
-Science F in Elementary Science for Grade 4.
-Writing Less than 4 on FCAT Writing - Expository for Grade 4.
+Grade 1 (and Mathematics Reading Retained Kindergarteners ) Equal to or less than Level 2 on the end of year Discovery Education Early Skills Mathematics Assessment for grade K. Equal to or less than Level 2 on the end of year Discovery Education Early Skills Reading Assessment for grade K. Grade 2 Mathematics Equal to or less than Level 2 on the end of year Discovery Education Reading Early Skills Mathematics Assessment for Grade 1.
+Equal to or less than 30 th Level 2 on end of year Discovery Education Early Skills Reading Assessment for Grade 1.
+Science F in Elementary Science for Grade 1 Grade 3 Mathematics Reading Science Equal to or less than Level 2 on the end of year Discovery Education Mathematics Benchmark Assessment for Grade 2.
+Equal to or less than Level 2 on end of year Discovery Education Early Skills Reading Assessment for Grade 2.
+F in Elementary Science for Grade 2 Grade 4 Mathematics Reading Science Less than Level 3 on FCAT 2.0 Mathematics for Grade 3 Less than Level 3 on FCAT 2.0 Reading for Grade 3 F in Elementary Science for Grade 3 Grade 5 Mathematics Reading Science Writing Less than Level 3 on FCAT 2.0 Mathematics for Grade 4 Less than Level 3 on FCAT 2.0 Reading for Grade 4 F in Elementary Science for Grade 4 Less than 4 on FCAT Writing - Expository for Grade 4 Less than 4 on FCAT Writing - Narrative for Grade 4